GLP-1 tracker apps, an honest 2026 comparison

-A GLP-1 tracker is its own category, separate from generic weight or food apps, because the medication adds new things to track: weekly doses, injection sites, side effects, dose changes, and the lab and body-composition shifts that follow.
-The 2026 picture has Shotsy, Pep, Regimen, Mingo, Glapp, and Phaze as the realistic options.
-This guide names what each one does well, then shows where Phaze leads, with the criteria that matter for the medication you are actually on.
+A GLP-1 tracker is its own category, separate from generic weight or food apps, because the medication adds new things to track: weekly doses, injection sites, side effects, dose changes, and the lab and body-composition shifts that can follow.
+The 2026 picture has Shotsy, Pep, Regimen, Mingo, Glapp, and Phaze among the realistic, well-known options.
+This guide describes what each one does, then explains where Phaze adds depth, using the criteria that matter for the medication you are actually on.
+Phaze is a wellness and habit-tracking app, not a medical device, and none of these apps provide medical advice.

 01